medhavrata/my-app1/README.md

 # my-app1
-This repo is to test Azure Pipelines from Azure DevOps to GitHub
+This repo is to test Azure Pipelines from Azure DevOps to GitHub.